List of The Originals characters: In Legacies

 In season 4, in order to destroy Malivore for good, Hope decides to become a fully-activated tribrid as the tribrid is Malivore's only weakness.
 After her aunt Freya magically induces cardiac arrest, Hope's vampire nature is activated and she transitions into the tribrid, retaining her magical powers as a witch, the ability to shapeshift into a werewolf, and the bloodlust of a vampire.
 Much like the Originals, Hope is left with a weakness to a single type of wood, in her case from a Red Oak Tree that she had created with Josie and Lizzie Saltzman shortly before becoming the tribrid.
-As the tribrid, Hope effortlessly destroys Malivore with a sword made out of her own blood, but she is forced to kill her boyfriend Landon in the process.
+As the tribrid, Hope effortlessly destroys Malivore with a sword made out of her own blood, but she is forced to kill Landon in the process.
 Emotionally devastated, Hope turns off her humanity to cope, leaving her as a sociopath who has no care for those around her, including her friends and loved ones.
 Hope attacks Alaric, leaving him comatose and later permanently crippled, and teams up with Aurora De Martel, an old enemy of the Mikaelson family who had been locked up by her father years before.
 With the threat of several gods rising, Alaric calls upon the Mikaelsons to help Hope reconnect with her humanity, leading to a battle between Hope and her dark side.
 After Hope kills her dark side, she regains control of her body, and Hope's emotions are reactivated, later permanently purging her dark side with Lizzie's help.
 Back to normal and with her full powers as the tribrid, Hope joins the fight to contain the gods that she had helped to unleash.
-Hope succeeds in killing Ken, the god that is attempting to kill everyone, and makes amends with Aurora who sacrifices herself to save Hope.
+Hope succeeds in killing Ken, the god attempting to kill everyone, and makes amends with Aurora, who sacrifices herself to save Hope.

 In the series finale, Hope receives her father's ashes just as Alaric prepares to shut down the school for good.
 Conflicted, Hope summons Landon, now the Ferryman for the dead, and asks him to bring her Klaus' spirit, having been told by the Necromancer that Klaus can't find Peace until she does.
 Learning that Klaus is already at Peace, Landon instead arranges for Klaus to send Hope a final message from Peace with the help of Ethan Machado.
-Hope and Lizzie succeed in convincing Alaric to keep the school, but he leaves Caroline Forbes as the headmaster instead while leaving to write the definitive history of all of the supernatural beings that he's ever known.
+Hope and Lizzie succeed in convincing Alaric to keep the school open, but he leaves Caroline Forbes as the headmaster instead while leaving to write the definitive history of all of the supernatural beings that he's ever known.
 Before Alaric leaves, he and Hope acknowledge their father-daughter relationship and Hope decides to send Ken's spear, the only weapon left that can kill her, to Josie in Belgium in case it is ever needed again.
-Hope scatters Klaus' ashes at the school and then joins Caroline in welcoming a new class of students home.
+Hope scatters Klaus' ashes at the school before joining Caroline in welcoming a new class of students home.